-Supercharging capital markets with real-time data visualization
+Supercharging governance, risk and compliance with data visualization

 Optimization is no longer a quarterly or monthly reporting cycle; it is an almost immediate response to market, capital and risk factor changes as they happen.
 “Increasingly, we hear that clients are trying to obtain an array of risk metrics more in real time, released multiple times during the day, not just as an end-of-day or over the weekend,” said Tabb.

-Capital markets firms already have a great deal of sophistication in dealing with data, but the velocity and variety – not just the volume – present challenges such as:
+For example, capital market firms already have a great deal of sophistication in dealing with data, but the velocity and variety – not just the volume – present challenges such as: